chryzsh/JenkinsPasswordSpray/README.md

 # JenkinsPasswordSpray
-JenkinsPasswordSpray is a tool witten i PowerShell to perform password spraying attacks against users of a [Jenkins](https://jenkins.io/) instance.
+JenkinsPasswordSpray is a tool witten in PowerShell to perform password spraying attacks against users of a [Jenkins](https://jenkins.io/) instance.
 Be careful not to lock out accounts!

 ## Quick Start Guide
 Open a PowerShell terminal from the Windows command line with `powershell.exe -exec bypass` and import the module with `Import-Module JenkinsPasswordSpray.ps1`.